Mintbase/Grants-Program/applications/nano-store.md

 ## Future Plans

 Please include here
-- Porject will receive high attention on launch event due to its innovative approach within Barcelona cultural sector
+- Project will receive high attention on launch event due to its innovative approach within Barcelona cultural sector
 - eXplorins will maintain the standalone project and will use it for future events and promote it within our increasing community of artists
 - MOB / Fab Lab (the host of our MVP launch event) will use the application for their daily printing business and promote it within their community
+- deployed application will be available for use within mintbase ecosystem
 - All library integration will be used and maintained within the eXplorins "shopify" ecosystem
 -
 - how you intend to use, enhance, promote and support your project in the short term, and